my-language-skills/extensions-for-pressbook/README.md

 * **ADDITIONS**
   * UPDATE network-admin.php
   * ADDED Canonical functionality that creates a checkbox to set the canonical URL of the book

 * **MODIFICATIONS**
   * efpb-admin-settings create new canonical section in EFP -> Customization
+  * Unistall Translation section is called in tfp plugin

 ### Soon

 ### Later